-Check out MBAs at The Bittner School of Business at St. John Fisher College who led innovation with the brain in mind.
-Dynamic innovation story over at Forbes and at Brain Based Biz.
+MBA students at the Bittner School of Business at St. John Fisher College lead innovation with the brain in mind during their course by the same name.

-Hosted by MBA students, this celebration of innovation, opens new job opportunities, transforms workplaces into curious
+Their final celebration – hosted by the MBA students themselves, opens new job opportunities, transforms workplaces into curious

-It was a bit like holding a crown metaphorically over leaders’ heads until grown into, and then supporting that growth.
-Imagine an entire community stacking decks for one another and you see what resulted.
-Leaders in the field and in the MBA program engaged by celebrating shared pathways to make innovation happen in shared industries.
+Imagine an entire community stacking decks for one another and you see what results for these graduates.
+Leaders in the field and in the MBA program engage by celebrating shared pathways to make innovation happen in shared industries.
 Sound like a needed force for a new era?

-During the celebration, MBA students and leaders reflected on where-to-from-here by questioning and wondering, as opposed to talking or delivering.
-As MBA students identified challenges that tend to truncate workplace change, leaders worked together to minimize barriers to changes that could transform non-productive practices at work.
+During the celebration, MBA students and leaders reflect on where-to-from-here by questioning and wondering, as opposed to talking or delivering.
+As MBA students identifiy challenges that tend to truncate workplace change, leaders work together to minimize barriers to changes that could transform non-productive practices at work.

 Facilitators look for rejuvenated tools that fit an innovation era.
 Have you seen it?
 Since the recession hit though, few deny an urgent need for innovative change.
 Leaders crave a finer alignment between MBA courses and mental benefits for high performance minds.
 It takes open and courageous leaders to risk leading change from both front lines and front offices.
 Whenever a facilitator acts as guide to the side, rather than sage on the stage , however, rejuvenated approaches begin to lead innovation with the brain in mind.
 This celebration of innovation offers a starting point to move from stubborn resistance to mental rejuvenation.